Shotplay/Warframe-items-export/README.md

  - `npm i`

 Usage:
- - Open file generate.ts for Typescript
- - Open file generate.js for JavaScript
+ - Open file generate.ts for Typescript or generate.js for JavaScript
  - At the very bottom of the file, change the arguments of the generateCSV function to your languages
  - Run generate.ts or generate.js